 The Mackie Thump 12A is a professional-looking loudspeaker with convenient transport features.

 A small Mackie logo and the power light is the only other component on the front face of the speaker.
 The design also incorporates two handgrips on either side of the speaker.
 There is also an extra hand grip at the top.
 It makes it easy to pick up and transport.

-At 13.2kg it is very light compared to other speakers.
+At 13.2kg it is very light compared to other speakers making it one of the best 12 inch powered speakers available.
 If the idea of lugging around bulky speakers is daunting these make for a good option.

 The Thump 12A has two combo jacks that support TRS and XLR connections.

 There is also an extra Power Factor Correction built-in to the speaker to prevent unstable AC sources from causing issues.
 It also handles all types of wall power thanks to the universal power supply.

 The value proposition for the Mackie Thump 12A is strong.
 It’s a budget-minded speaker that can still put out some decent sound.
 While not the best sounding speaker it will get you started and able to play gigs.
 It’s also a good backup speaker.
 It does strike a good balance between functionality and price.
 A statement that doesn’t apply to some more expensive speakers.